 It doesn’t take much for the home to become cluttered and disorganized; this is especially true if children and/or pets are a part of the household.
-A living environment in a consistently disorderly state can easily lead to a feeling of being seriously overwhelmed.
+A living environment in a consistently disorderly state can easily overwhelm you and cause stress.
 Thankfully, there are easy habits practiced by individuals with organized homes that can be implemented in your own home.
 If you feel consistently overwhelmed with keeping a clean and organized home, then you should consider implementing the habits below:

 1. They Make a Daily To-Do List

-By creating a list of regular organizing and cleaning tasks that you need to get done, you will be better able to remain on track and decrease the chances of overlooking some of the things that should be accomplished to achieve an organized home.
+By creating a list of daily organizing and cleaning tasks, you’ll be better able to remain on track and decrease the chances of overlooking some of the things that should be accomplished to achieve an organized home.
 If creating paper lists is not your style, there are list-making apps designed for your electronic devices that you can use or my Declutter Binder Kit Printables to assist with keeping you on target.

 2. They Make the Bed